Can we future-proof our democracies with a new transatlantic digital agenda?

 We seem to lean towards disagreeing with one another rather than coming together on the big issues.
 A statement we may all agree on is that the exponentiality of digital technologies creates opportunities and challenges far greater than we can imagine.
 If our own minds are unable to grasp exponential progression, how confident can we be in the linear, but tedious decision-making process of governments to handle the digital transformation of our society?
 This is a key question we need to ask ourselves on both sides of the Atlantic.
 It's answer may well lie in a new transatlantic paradigm shaped by a common digital agenda.

-I also see a divide in the private sector.
+The private sector is struggling with similar challanges.
 I currently work with a sector undergoing major disruption: the international financial industry.
 I see the tedious journey ahead.
 This journey not only includes revamping IT infrastructure, upskilling employees, dealing with lots of regulation, becoming better custodians of data, and somehow coping with this thing called blockchain.
 This fight for survival essentially comes down to the struggle of reconnecting with clients in an omnichannel world.
-Even those "putting the user first" tech companies are currently learning the hard way.
+Even the learning curve for companies whose success is famously based on putting focus on the user and building user-centric solutions has become steaper in recent years.
 Users need to trust not only the front-end, they also want companies to use data in a way they understand.
 Having a great UX alone will not cut it when an increasing amount of users demand more data control and transparency.

 I see that political parties as well as technology and financial service companies all run the risk of disconnecting with their most important stakeholders: the voter, the user, the client.
 Here are a few stats to showcase a bit of the problem: Only 10% of Germans have a good understanding of algorithms and 71% do not know how GDPR protects their data, just 26% of Americans can name all three branches of government and only about 40% trust their bank - on both sides of the Atlantic.
 My fear is that, left alone, many will resign in light of the complexities and gravitate towards simple but dubious answers.